Updated: Aug 31, 2021

 It is a pleasure to realize the experience of our lives is just that, an experience.
 And if we pull back the reins on the petty, small, inconsequential habits keeping our ego firmly in place, our vision widens like the aperture of a camera or an aroused, responsive lover unfurling, relaxing and opening to allow more in.
 And I am nothing if not greedy when it comes to the good stuff.
 I want more, more, more.
 Don’t you?

 Years ago, I began a Daily Gratitude Practice with my sister and have been reaping the benefits ever since.
-Gratitude has the power to turn a crumby morning pleasant.
+It has the power to turn a crumby morning pleasant.
 The five or ten minutes I spend writing becomes a visioning place extending tendrils of magic into far reaches of the future.
 It is always, without fail good because honest, true gratitude is peaceful.